Sustainable agriculture: Environmental factors

 The most important factors for a farming site are climate, soil, nutrients and water resources.
 Of the four, water and soil conservation are the most amenable to human intervention.
 When farmers grow and harvest crops, they remove some nutrients from the soil.
 Without replenishment, the land suffers from nutrient depletion and becomes either unusable or suffers from reduced yields.
 Sustainable agriculture depends on replenishing the soil while minimizing the use or need of non-renewable resources, such as natural gas or mineral ores.

+Recent research has highlighted the importance of plant-associated microbiomes in sustainable agriculture.
+A study of wild and domesticated finger millet (Eleusine coracana) found that plant developmental stage, domestication, and root compartment significantly influence the assembly of root-associated microbial communities.
+The study showed that plants selectively recruit microbial taxa from surrounding soil communities according to their developmental needs, suggesting that microbiome-based approaches could contribute to sustainable crop production while reducing reliance on chemical fertilizers and pesticides.

 A farm that can "produce perpetually", yet has negative effects on environmental quality elsewhere is not sustainable agriculture.
 An example of a case in which a global view may be warranted is the application of fertilizer or manure, which can improve the productivity of a farm but can pollute nearby rivers and coastal waters (eutrophication).
 The other extreme can also be undesirable, as the problem of low crop yields due to exhaustion of nutrients in the soil has been related to rainforest destruction.
 In Asia, the specific amount of land needed for sustainable farming is about 12.5 acre which include land for animal fodder, cereal production as a cash crop, and other food crops.
 In some cases, a small unit of aquaculture is included (AARI-1996).